 Although he is seen wearing an AIF uniform, Colonel Robinson is often mistaken for an Englishman, due to his accent, which is in fact a clipped Anglo-Australian accent, typical of the time, and not a deliberate attempt to mislead the audience.

 For a great deal of the cast and crew, ANZAC Day - the day in Australia that commemorates the war dead - meant little more than a vacation from school.
 Working on the film made them realize its true significance.

-Peter Weir was inspired to make the film after visiting a World War I battle site.
-Originally he and writer David Williamson planned to encompass the entire Gallipoli campaign from all sides but instead opted to focus on one small group of characters who would be able to humanize the whole tragedy.
+Director Peter Weir was inspired to make the film after visiting a World War I battle site.
+Originally, he and Screenwriter David Williamson planned to encompass the entire Gallipoli campaign from all sides, but instead, opted to focus on one small group of characters, who would be able to humanize the whole tragedy.

 The book that Jack reads to the children early in the film, is Rudyard Kipling's "The Jungle Book."
 The part he reads discusses the main character Mowgli's passage to manhood, and for the purposes of the film, foreshadows Archie's passage to manhood, as he leaves for the war.

 Introducing his song "The Band Played Waltzing Matilda" (which is about Gallipoli - look it up on YouTube), Australian singer and songwriter Eric Bogle mentioned that while the battle was at its worst, Australia was considering adopting conscription to meet manpower needs.
 There was a vote, and the plan was rejected.
 Soldiers were allowed to vote, and, although it would possibly have reduced their own load and risks, the soldiers at Gallipoli rejected the plan, by double the margin of the civilian vote.